AlexTISYoung/snipar/docs/tutorial.rst

 (imputed/observed) genotype.
 This is done using a linear mixed model that only models phenotypic correlations between siblings, where sibling relations are stored in the :ref:`output of the imputation script <imputed_file>`.
 The 'family variance estimate' output is the phenotypic variance explained by mean differences between sibships, and the residual variance is the remaining phenotypic variance.
-For the purpose of this tutorial, we use the *--no_grm_var* argument, otherwise sample-wise phenotypic correlations will also be modeled. `--cpus` allows you to distribute computation across several processes to speed up analyses.
+For the purpose of this tutorial, we use the :code:`--no_grm_var`` argument, otherwise sample-wise phenotypic correlations will also be modeled. :code:`--cpus` allows you to distribute computation across several processes to speed up analyses.

 To use the .bgen file instead, use this command: